AuctorLabs/8-bit-cpu-simulator/README.md

 - Parse and execute assembly instructions
 - Simulate instruction cycles
-- Display register and memory states
+- Display ARegister and memory states
 - Add syntax highlighting in the editor

 ---